OUR FOCUS

 THINGS YOU NEED TO KNOW

-Contrary to what the name would suggest, land banks are not financial institutions.
+Contrary to what the name would suggest, land banks are not conventional "banks" or financial institutions.
 Land banks are public, or not-for-profit, or community-owned, entities that are created to acquire, manage, maintain, or repurpose vacant, abandoned, or foreclosed properties.

 What Is a Land Bank?

-Land banks are public authorities or non-profit organizations created to acquire, hold, manage, and occasionally redevelop property to return the land to good, productive use.
-This allows it to meet community goals and increase affordable housing or stabilize property values.
+Land banks are public authorities or non-profit organizations created to acquire, hold, manage, and occasionally redevelop property to return the land to productive use which addresses the needs of a community.
+This allows for community goals to be met, promotes economic development, increases affordable housing or stabilized housing opportunities, and increases real property values.

 When Did Land Banking Develop?